Albert0i/mariadb-vss/om.md

     })
 ```

-There's no need to call `createIndex`, no need to index `embedding` field albeit it is possible to add:
+It is hazardous to call `createIndex`, in addition, indexing  `embedding` field is practically unuseful albeit it is possible:

 ```javascript
 embedding: { type: 'number[]' }
 ```

-Use it *as it is*...
+The only palpable issue is unable to select which fields to return.
+So, use it on your own risk...
 ```javascript
 const writers = await writersRepository.search().where('notable_works').contains('1984').return.all()